drago-ex/translator/readme.md

 }
 ```

-In Templates using the underscore
+In Templates using the underscore:
 ```latte
 {_'hello.word'}
 ```